 This Contract is made and signed by the Parties in 2 (two) original copies in English language, one original for each Party.

-Termination of the contract
+Termination of the Contract

 The Principal shall at any time during the period of the Contract have the right to terminate the Contract by giving written notice thereof to the Contractor.
 Should the Principal choose to exercise its right under this Paragraph then: